Podocarpus henkelii

 Podocarpus henkelii (Henkel's yellowwood, Henkel-se-Geelhout, Umsonti, Umsonti) is a South African species of conifer in the family Podocarpaceae.
-It is grown ornamentally in gardens for its strikingly neat, attractive form and its elegant, drooping foliage.
+It is grown ornamentally in gardens for its neat, attractive form and its elegant, drooping foliage.

 Description

-An attractive ornamental tree, this is one of the most recognisable of the yellowwoods.
 It can easily be distinguished from its close relatives by its long, slender, drooping leaves.
 It has a straight, well-formed trunk and naturally assumes a pyramid-shape as it grows, eventually becoming very tall, about 30 m.

 Like all yellowwoods, this tree is dioecious, with separate male and female trees.
 As conifers they produce cones, although it is their fruit-like seeds that are most prominent.
 These seeds are eaten and distributed by birds.
 The fleshy coating of the seed contains a germination inhibitor so being eaten actually helps germination by removing this coating.
 It is exhibits a level of drought tolerance.

 Distribution

 Henkel's yellowwood is found in KwaZulu-Natal and Eastern Cape provinces of South Africa.
 Here it grows in the high, moist, afro-montane forest of the Drakensberg mountains.
 It also grows in Afromontane forests in Malawi, Tanzania, and Zimbabwe.
 It is now found in gardens throughout South Africa, where it is grown as an elegant ornamental tree.

 It is a protected tree in South Africa.
 Although it is the real yellowwood tree that is officially South Africa's national tree, the yellowwoods as a group – including Henkel's yellowwood – are felt to hold that position in practise.